 Typically, the more experience, expertise, and proof you have, the more you can charge.

-Next, rank each of the five categories as “high” or “low.”
+Now go ahead and rank each of the five categories as “high” or “low.”
 You might also choose to add a “medium” option, for any categories where your course falls in the middle of the range.

 Looking at those answers, decide what price makes the most sense for you.
 There’s no exact formula, but use the following as a guide:

 - If you answered all “low” to each of the categories, consider keeping your course price to the lower end of the market range.

 - If you answered somewhere in the middle, you can price your course toward the middle of the range.